Resume Tips

 2. List 2-3 key skills you want to highlight

-3. State what value you'll bring to that specific company
+3. State what value you will bring to that specific company

 4. Keep it concise and focused